 For me, context is everything.
-I’m constantly curious person so I’m always reading advice for my field and anything in general that grabs my attention, this helps me prevent roadblocks.
+I’m a constantly curious person so I’m always reading advice for my field and anything in general that grabs my attention, this helps me prevent roadblocks.
 When creative congestion inevitably occurs, my first step is to read professional work on the topic for a solid foundation of ideas to build upon.
 If this fails, I then look to some of my favorite storytellers— like Jad Abumrad and Malcolm Gladwell—to get my mind flowing again and distract me from my block.

 My last-ditch effort is to plug in headphones, tune out the world and my project, and listen to music.
-As a writer, words are everything, so I’ll listen to artists with a vast vocabulary, out-of-the-box word usage or rhyming.
-My creative go-to artists are the Red Hot Chili Peppers, Mac Miller, Kendrick Lamar and MGMT.
+As a writer, words are everything, so I’ll listen to artists with a vast vocabulary, out-of-the-box word usage, or rhyming.
+My creative go-to artists are the Red Hot Chili Peppers, Mac Miller, Kendrick Lamar, and MGMT.
 If anything, this will at least calm me down.

 Need a spark of creativity?
 Look no further than Transformation Marketing!
 TM is a full-service marketing agency near Lincoln, NE.
 Our team not only can help with graphic design, but also web development, search engine optimization, blog writing, programmatic advertising, social media marketing, and so much more.
 Visit our website or call 402-788-2896!